You deserve kindness.

 It is far too painful to struggle alone with anxiety, low self-worth and self-criticism.
 Aligned Life Therapy (ALT) specializes in using self-compassion to treat these often life-shrinking concerns.

-When worries, judgments, and fears are excessive and negatively influence your quality of life, it’s time to seek help.
+When worries, judgments, and fears are excessive and negatively influence your quality of life, it’s time for more support.
 While it may feel like these thoughts are taking over, with therapy and a commitment to the process, I’ll help you put self-criticism in its place as a smaller part of a big, meaningful life.

-You’re curious about self-compassion.
-Maybe it seems like it’s for others, but not for you.
+Maybe it feels like it’s for others, but not for you.

 Would you speak to a dear friend in the same way you speak to yourself?